-The decision was announced at The Clearwater Bay Golf & Country Club in Hong Kong, which is hosting this year’s championship.
+The decision was announced at The Clearwater Bay Golf & Country Club in Hong Kong (China), which is hosting this year’s championship.
 Mr Meehan, who was there for the announcement, says this is a fantastic opportunity for the club, for golf in New Zealand, and for the Wellington region.

 “Hosting this tournament at Heretaunga is the culmination of a lot of work and considerable planning by many people.
 New Zealand Golf has been working for some time to get the event to New Zealand including hosting a number of visits from both the Masters Tournament and The R&A who selected Royal Wellington after visiting and reviewing a number of great New Zealand courses.

 “It also follows a substantive redevelopment designed by Greg Turner and Scott Macpherson to create a true championship course that was recently voted the best members’ course in the country.”

 New Zealand golf superstar and women's world number 2 Lydia Ko says the young amateur golfers will be in for a treat when they tee up in New Zealand at the Royal Wellington Golf Club.